encoredev/encore/CONTRIBUTING.md

 ## Building the encore command from source
-To build from source, simply run `go build ./cli/cmd/encore`.
+To build from source, [build the dashboard](#Building-the-Development-Dashboard) and simply run `go build ./cli/cmd/encore`.

 Running an Encore application requires both the Encore runtime (the `encore.dev` package) as well as a custom-built ([Go runtime](https://github.com/encoredev/go)) to implement Encore's request semantics and automated instrumentation.